DCN - Application Protocols

 Domain Name System

-DNS works on Client Server model.
+The Domain Name System (DNS) works on Client Server model.
 It uses UDP protocol for transport layer communication.
 DNS uses hierarchical domain based naming scheme.
-The DNS server is configured with FQDN (Fully Qualified Domain Names) and email addresses mapped with their respective Internet Protocol addresses.
+The DNS server is configured with Fully Qualified Domain Names (FQDN) and email addresses mapped with their respective Internet Protocol addresses.

 A DNS server is requested with FQDN and it responds back with the IP address mapped with it.
 DNS uses UDP port 53.